 Since the end of the Cold War, the UK has unilaterally disarmed as many as 300 of its nuclear warheads.
-That leaves a current stockpile of 225 nuclear warheads, of which 120 are 'operationally deployed' on (3) Trident submarines, 40 are on the fourth submarine which is on stand-by and the rest are 'spares'.
-The current government have said they will cut the total number from 225 to 180 by the mid-2020s1.
+That leaves a current stockpile of 215 nuclear warheads, of which 120 are 'operationally deployed' on (3) Trident submarines, 40 are on the fourth submarine which is on stand-by and the rest are 'spares'.
+The current government have said they will cut the total number to 180 by the mid-2020s.1

-Each of the 225 warheads currently held by the UK has a variable yield with a maximum destructive capacity equivalent to 100,000 tonnes of TNT.
-By comparison, the bomb dropped on Hiroshima, which killed many tens of thousands of people in a single instant and tens of thousands more through radiation sickness and fatal injuries2, had a destructive capacity equivalent to 15,000 tonnes of TNT3.
-If used to their maximum capacity, each UK warhead is therefore capable of causing more than 6 times the devastation of the Hiroshima bomb.
+Each of the 215 warheads currently held by the UK has a maximum destructive capacity equivalent to 100,000 tonnes of TNT.
+By comparison, the bomb dropped on Hiroshima, which killed many tens of thousands of people in a single instant and tens of thousands more through radiation sickness and fatal injuries, had a destructive capacity equivalent to 15,000 tonnes of TNT.
+Each UK warhead is therefore more than 6 times as destructive as the Hiroshima bomb.